nulib/nul-rdc-scripts/README.md

 # nul-production-scripts
-Scripts used by the Collections Digitization Team aka The Production Team
+This repository is used for Production Team scripts.
+Please be sure to comment your scripts and provide any necessary documentation.